bistad/Spectral_function_plot/README.md

 ## Usage
 **Running DFT(Questaal) Calculations using python**

-Prepare your `script.sh` file with the appropriate Questaal commands for your DFT calculations.
-Run the following command in the terminal to submit your job to the system:
+Prepare your `script.sh` file with the appropriate Questaal commands for your DFT calculations, input file ctrl.extension(ctrl.fept in our example), and syml.fept file with information on symmetry points.
+Assuming these three files in the same folder, run the following command in the terminal to submit your job to the system:

 ```python
 import subprocess